syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Getting-Started.md

 #### Configure Web.Config

 1. You can expose services through the properties such as binding, contract and address etc., using an endpoint.
-In your application the service name is "Sample.wcf.OlapChartService" where "OlapChartService" is the service class name and “Sample.wcf" is the namespace name where service class appears.
+In your application the service name is "Sample.wcf.OlapChartService" where "OlapChartService" is the service class name and “Sample.wcf" is the namespace where service class appears.

     The following are the properties that meet the appropriate endpoint.

     * contract: This property indicates the contract of the endpoint is exposing.
-Here you are referring IOlapChartService contract and hence it is "Sample.wcf.IOlapChartService".
+Here you are referring IOlapChartService contract and it is "Sample.wcf.IOlapChartService".

 	* binding: In your application, you use webHttpBinding to post and receive the requests and responses between the client-end and the service-end.